SoftwareFans/AstroPhotoGallery/README.md

 - Display modes: The pictures can be displayed by tags
 - Display modes: The pictures can be displayed by categories
 - Browsing: When looking at a picture the user can go to the next/previous picture in that category (if there is such)
-- Browsing: When looking at a picture the user can go to the category of the picture
+- Browsing: When looking at a picture the user can go to the category of the picture and see all pictures there
-- Browsing: When looking at a picture the user can see the user profile of the uploader of the picture
+- Browsing: When looking at a picture the user can see the user profile of the picture's uploader
 - Image validation: Image file extension and content validation - when a picture is being uploaded (valid for profile picture too) its content is being checked in order to be determined if it is really an image.
 That way even if a user change the extension of a .txt file for example to .jpg the application will reject the file and won't store it anywhere.
 - Validations and notifications: If an invalid data is entered by a user then a notification is shown saying what the error is.
 Bootstrap notifications are used for that feature.
 - Search: Search feature for categories is included in the navigation bar (case-insensitive)